obayomi96/rc-simple-table/README.md

 ## COLUMN

-You non need to import the `Column` for Typescript projects.
+You only need to import `Column` for Typescript projects.

 - `column` is used to mirrow your table head, describe how each table column data would be transformed and returned, it connects the table column to it's data using the `accessor` field which MUST collerate with the `key` for that field data, table columns should have the following properties; `Header`, `accessor` which are required, and an optional `Cell` field.